Meta-learning enhanced adaptive robot control strategy for automated PCB assembly: Introduction

 \section{Introduction}

-Recent studies have witnessed significant advancements in robotic automation, including applications such as robotic assembly~\cite{kimble2020benchmarking}, robotic griding~\cite{9109573}, and robotic intervention~\cite{colleoni2020synthetic}~\cite{so2019robot}.
-Accurate robotic positioning is a prerequisite for these applications.
-Robotic positioning errors can be broadly categorized as \textit{internal errors} and \textit{external errors}~\cite{zeng2016positional}.
+In the context of globalization, two prevailing opinions have emerged in the manufacturing industry.
+Firstly, decreasing production costs and production cycle times is essential when faced with peer competition \cite{1}.
+Secondly, due to the increasing demand for individualized production, manufacturing enterprises should have the rapid response capability for personalized demand.
+Consequently, companies nowadays need to develop assembly systems that are flexible enough to assemble new products with minimal reconfiguration \cite{2}.
+This is most evident in the electronics industry, where the dominant activity has become Printed Circuit Board (PCB) assembly.
+As a result, electronic manufacturers are faced with the challenge of producing individualized products economically.
+Against this background, flexibility and adaptability are becoming decisive success factors for production systems \cite{3}.

+As the dominant procedure of the PCB production line, PCB assembly is usually accomplished by robots with machine vision or coordinate positioning systems.
+Robotic positioning errors can be broadly categorized as internal errors and external errors \cite{4}.
 Internal errors arise from factors such as joint and link compliance or gear backlash associated with the robot.
 On the other hand, external errors result from factors in the robot's external environment, such as inaccurate tool and fixture positions.

-Therefore, developing an effective method to compensate for positioning deviations resulting from internal and external errors is crucial.
-To enhance the accuracy of robotic positioning, auxiliary devices, for example, positioners, have been developed to guide the robotic end effector to the desired point with increased precision~\cite{9001218}.
-Nonetheless, these auxiliary devices are typically designed for a specific task and are not easily adaptable to other tasks, which limits their versatility.
+To enhance the accuracy of robotic positioning, auxiliary devices, such as positioners, have been developed to guide the robotic end effector to the desired point with increased precision \cite{5}.
+Nonetheless, these auxiliary devices are typically designed for a specific task and are not easily adaptable to other tasks.
+This can lead to high reconfiguration costs and low production system flexibility, which is extremely detrimental when facing individualization challenges.